tuftsdev/DefenseAgainstTheDarkArts/labs/lab01-commandline.md

 Because this is largely a hands-on course, it is essential that you learn many of the fundamental Linux commands, an important skill for any good security practitioner.

 If you are using macOS, you can also use the Terminal app.
 If you are using Windows 10, you can use the Linux subsystem.
 See instructions at https://docs.microsoft.com/en-us/windows/wsl/install-win10.
-You are encouraged to use the Kali Linux virtual machine for this lab (https://comp116.org/kalivm.html).

 Please learn and tinker with the commands below and answer the questions below.
 Many commands will require flags.